-Led by Tallinn University of Technology (Estonia), this work package is running from September 2018 until May 2021.
+Led by Tallinn University of Technology (Estonia), this work package run from September 2018 until November 2021.

-The WP5 team examines the conditions and practices of external collaboration in policy design, focusing specifically on e-participation platforms, with the aim of contributing to improved understanding of success factors of such initiatives.
+The WP5 team examined the conditions and practices of external collaboration in policy design, focusing specifically on e-participation platforms, with the aim of contributing to improved understanding of success factors of such initiatives.

-It seeks to explore the influence of e-participation initiatives on policy design and collaboration with citizens, and to develop policy recommendations for further improvement of organisation and administration of e-participation initiatives.
-In its research, WP5 addresses the following questions:
+It sought to explore the influence of e-participation initiatives on policy design and collaboration with citizens, and to develop policy recommendations for further improvement of organisation and administration of e-participation initiatives.
+In its research, WP5 addressed the following questions: